chintanp/ChargEval/docs/source/arch.rst

 Controller
 ==========
-The controller is the application that manages execution of simulation process when a new analysis request is made.
-Due to the multi-user nature of EVI-DSS many users may simultaneously submit analysis execution requests.
-The controller queues the analysis requests and allocated the available resources.
+The controller is the application that manages the execution of a simulation process when a new analysis request is made.
+Due to the multi-user nature of EVI-DSS, many users may simultaneously submit analysis execution requests.
+The controller queues the analysis requests and allocates the available resources.

 Read :ref:`sim_man:Simulation Manager` for more details about the controller.